story-branch/todo_agent/README.md

 ## Code of Conduct

-Everyone interacting in the TodoTracker project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rpbaltazar/todo_tracker/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TodoAgent project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rpbaltazar/todo_agent/blob/master/CODE_OF_CONDUCT.md).